weaveworks/eks-appmesh-profile/README.md

 The above command will create a two nodes cluster with App Mesh IAM policy attached to the EKS node instance role.

-Create a repository on GitHub and run the profile command (replace `GHUSER` and `GHREPO` values with your own):
+Create a repository on GitHub and run the `enable repo` and `enable profile` commands (replace `GHUSER` and `GHREPO` values with your own):

 ```sh